HolixSF/HolixSF.github.io/reflection.md

-This is [my website](http://HolixSF.github.io/ "Luis's website") my website!
+Here is the link to [my website](http://HolixSF.github.io/ "Luis's website")!

 What did you learn about CSS padding, borders, and margin by doing this challenge?